-vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.
+43 iii) The Group does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period vi) The Group have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-vii) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+vii) The Group does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-viii) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority.

-ix) The Company has not revalued its Property, Plant and Equipment and Intangible assets during the current financial year and previous financial year.
+viii) The Group have not been declared wilful defaulter by any bank or financial institution or government or any government authority ix) The Group have not revalued its Property, Plant and Equipment and Intangible assets during the current financial year and previous financial year.

-x) The Code on Social Security, 2020 (Code) relating to employee benefits during employment and post employment benefits received Presidential assent in September 2020.
+x) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
 Certain sections of the Code came into effect on May 3, 2023.
 However, the final rules/interpretation have not yet been issued.
 Based on a preliminary assessment, the entity believes the impact of the change will not be significant.